Last Updated on March 7, 2026 by George Pavlopoulos

 Booking.com.
 I will add several hotels and accommodation options in Greece later.
 But if you want to check your accommodation options in Greece, you can do it via Booking.

-RentalCars.
+Kayak.
 This is always where I book a car.
 The truth is that driving in Greece can sometimes be stressful.
-While the roads have improved during the last few years, the Greeks are notorious for their driving skills.
-For example, zebra crossings are still assumed to be street decorations.
+While the roads have improved over the last few years, the Greeks are notorious for their driving.
+For example, zebra crossings are still often assumed to be decorative street features.
 I will let you know when you need a car for the itineraries below.
-If that’s the case, RentalCars is the place to book one.
+If that’s the case, Kayak is the place to book one.

 FerriesInGreece.
 I know that most of you would love to see at least one of the Greek islands.
 Although you can be spontaneous, I always suggest booking your ferry tickets in advance.
 I always book mine via FerriesInGreece.